wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

         }
         return storedEvents;
     }
 }
 ```

-If we want to enforce that every invokation of a business method on a domain object should produce an event we can move event generation to a domain object:
+If we aim to ensure that every invocation of a business method on a domain object results in the generation of an event, we can shift the responsibility of event generation to the domain object itself:

 ```java
 class Delivery {